momaromar/GameStoreInventory/FLOWCHART.md

 # Game Store Inventory Management System - Flowchart Documentation

+This flowchart provides a comprehensive overview of how the application works, making it easy for new collaborators to understand the codebase and contribute effectively.

 ## Application Overview
 This is a web-based inventory management system for a game store, built with Python Flask backend and modern JavaScript frontend.
 Data is stored in local JSON files.